osqp/qdldl/README.md

 make
 ```

-This will generate an `out/` folder where you will have:
+This will generate an `out/` folder with contents:

 - `qdldl_example`: a **code example** from [`examples/c/example.c`](./examples/c/example.c)
 - `libqdldlstatic`: a static library
 - `libqdldl`: a dynamic library

-**N.B.** All files will have the extension relative to the operating system used.
+**N.B.** All files will have file extensions appropriate to your operating system.

 ### Install/Uninstall